-It is recommended that you do not keep mobile phones in a coat or shirt pocket over the ICD.
-Keep the handset more than six inches away from the ICD; ideally hold your phone over the ear on the opposite side to the device.
+Some studies have shown that mobile phones and portable music players can affect the CRT-D if held within six inches of the device.
+It is therefore recommended that you do not keep them in a coat or shirt pocket over the ICD.
+Keep the handset more than six inches away from the CRT-D; ideally hold your phone over the ear on the opposite side to the device.